-As a lower priority, the rules and regulations may provide for reservation Sec.
-2.3 and use of Special Use Facilities by individuals, groups, associations, or corporations without the necessity of joint sponsorship by the U. T. System or any of the institutions.
+Sec.
+2.3 As a lower priority, the rules and regulations may provide for reservation and use of Special Use Facilities by individuals, groups, associations, or corporations without the necessity of joint sponsorship by the U. T. System or any of the institutions.
 Subject to all constitutional and statutory provisions relating to the use of State property or funds for religious or political purposes, Special Use Facilities may be made available for religious and political conferences or conventions.
 Rates must be charged for the use of the Special Use Facility that, at a minimum, ensure recovery of that part of the operating cost of the facility attributable directly or indirectly to such use.
 Agreements for the use of Special Use Facilities shall be consistent with model contracts developed by the Office of General Counsel.
-If the user charges those attending an event any admission or registration fee, or accepts donations from those in attendance, the institution shall require the user to make a complete account of all funds collected and of the actual cost of the event.
-If the funds collected exceed the actual cost of the event, the user shall be required to remit such excess funds to the institution as an additional charge for the use of the Special Use Facility provided however, the Board may permit exceptions to this requirement by the authorization of specific use agreements via the Consent Agenda or Agenda.

-The recommended changes to Regents' Rules and Regulations, Rule 80105, Section 1.2 and Rule 80106, Section 2.3 were initiated in response to the institutions' need for flexibility and efficiency and are designed to remove current obstacles institutions face when attempting to enter into contracts with outside entities that will bring enriching and cultural events to the campuses.
-Currently, the Rules prohibit U. T. System institutions from jointly sponsoring or entering into a contract with an outside entity if the non-U. T. entity were to realize any financial gain from the use of the facilities.
+The changes to Rule 80105, Section 1.2 and Rule 80106, Section 2.3 were initiated in response to the institutions' need for flexibility and efficiency and are designed to remove current obstacles institutions face when attempting to enter into contracts with outside entities that will bring enriching and cultural events to the campuses.
+The Rules had prohibited U. T. System institutions from jointly sponsoring or entering into a contract with an outside entity if the non-U. T. entity were to realize any financial gain from the use of the facilities.

-The proposed changes allow U. T. System institutions to efficiently negotiate and execute agreements with outside entities to host and/or jointly sponsor cultural, educational, recreational, and athletic events.
-The Office of General Counsel will provide a template and checklist designed to streamline the process and aid the institutions in contracting, as there is a constitutional consideration with the proposed change.
+The changes allow U. T. System institutions to efficiently negotiate and execute agreements with outside entities to host and/or jointly sponsor cultural, educational, recreational, and athletic events.
+The Office of General Counsel will provide a template and checklist designed to streamline the process and aid the institutions in contracting, as there is a constitutional consideration with the change.
 The group or association utilizing a university facility must provide adequate consideration to the university pursuant to the Texas Constitution.
 Also, a university may receive less than adequate monetary consideration so long as there is a legitimate public purpose, the university retains control, and the university receives a return benefit.